tailhook/vagga/docs/build_steps.rst

           path: /usr/lib/python3.4/site-packages/mypkg
           ignore-regex: "(~|.py[co])$"

+   Symlinks are copied as-is.
+Path translation is done neither for relative nor for absolute symlinks.
+Hint: relative symlinks pointing inside the copied directory work well, as well as absolute symlinks that point to system locations.

    .. note:: The command fails if any file name has non-utf-8 decodable names.
       This is intentional.
 If you really need bad filenames use traditional ``cp`` or ``rsync`` commands.